14 Best Deepfake Apps & Websites that you must try

 2. How dangerous is a deepfake?

 Currently, there are hardly any deepfake technologies that can completely fool people.
-If misused, these can cause serious threats to society as it can be used to misinterpret people.
+If misused, these can cause serious threats to society as they can be used to misinterpret people.
 Deepfakes should be used within legal rights and only for fun purposes.

 3. Can AI detect deep fakes?